When the 21st Century Cures Act final rule published on May 1, the countdown to compliance deadlines began.¹

 As healthcare imaging data continues to expand, there will be a growing need to run applications at greater capacity.
 Artificial intelligence (AI) algorithms are starting to be applied to imaging applications to address this need, but often cannot be used with traditional PACS.

-At Vital, we often say that one AI algorithm works as 1,000 users.
+At Canon Medical, we often say that one AI algorithm works as 1,000 users.
 This isn’t only because of its capability to work nonstop analyzing data and sharing results.
 It’s also because of the data loads it requires to transmit, scan and share results.

 Organizations who want to take advantage of this technology as part of their interoperability approach will need an imaging platform that supports it.
 Enterprise imaging’s data orchestration engine brings together patient information from a variety of sources, including AI algorithms, then distributes it to the point-of-care application – all in real time.

 Another key capability for imaging platforms to support interoperability is data migration rates.
 With oftentimes millions of studies stored in a PACS, the ability to access and share this data is essential to interoperability.